Internships

 Dive into the world of psychological diagnosis and explore the scientific evidence behind the DSM's reliability and validity, especially for children and young adults.
 Understand the concepts of "abnormality" and mental illness, and evaluate the DSM's effectiveness through in-depth analysis of various disorders and their symptoms.

-Our Psychology major requires 44 semester hours to complete the degree.
+Our Psychology program requires 44 semester hours to complete the major, with a total of 124 credit hours required to complete the degree.

 Students pursuing a Psychology minor will need to complete 20 semester hours in Psychology.